 - Cohort Association: Datasets may be cohort specific, or associated with all cohorts.

-- Additional Key Column: If the dataset has more than one row per participant/visit, an additional key field must be provided.
+- Additional Key Column: If the dataset has more than one row per participant/visit, an additional key field must be provided to differentiate rows.
 There can be at most one row in the dataset for each combination of participant, visit, and key.
 See below for more information.
 Options: